What is posttraumatic stress disorder (PTSD)?

 - fearing harm from others

-- experiencing sudden attacks of dizziness, fast heartbeat or
+- experiencing sudden attacks of dizziness, fast heartbeat or shortness of breath

 - having fears of dying.